 Don't be fooled by the sleek design — this fragrance-free burner delivers a serious punch.
 Using a discreet fuel cartridge, it provides your outdoor space with up to 15 feet of protection for up to 12 hours of use.
-Available in a dozen colors, it currently holds a 4.3-star rating from over 27,000 Amazon shoppers.
+Available in over a dozen colors, Thermacell's mosquito repellent holds a strong average from over 41,000 Amazon shoppers.

 Prefer using a natural insect repellent?
 This one using soothing ingredients like lemongrass oil, glycerin and purified water to repel mosquitos, gnats, black flies and other pesky bugs.

 Kiss your skin with a bit of lemon eucalyptus.
-This earth-friendly spray not only smells refreshing, but it repels mosquitos for up to six hours.
+This natural mosquito repellent spray not only smells refreshing, but it repels mosquitos for up to six hours, according to the brand.